glotzerlab/signac-docs/docs/source/jobs.rst

 .. tip::

      Use the :py:meth:`Job.data.get` method to return ``None`` or another specified default value for missing values.
-This works exactly like with python's built-in dictionaries (see :py:meth:`dict.get`).
+This works exactly like with Python's built-in dictionaries (see :py:meth:`dict.get`).

 .. _accessing-arrays: